kiranojhanp/ghurghura-backend/README.md

 ## Roadmap

-- Redis Zset will soon be used so, users from multiple devices can login simultaneously.
+- Redis Zset will soon be used to store refresh tokens so, users from multiple devices can login simultaneously.